philemonf/transactional-key-value-store-project/README.md

 For now it only run properly in local HDFS/YARN.

 1. HDFS and YARN must be running
-2. If you run it for the first time, you must run `./configure.sh`
-3. Start the YARN Application with `./start.sh`
+2. Start the YARN Application with `./start.sh`.
+The Client REPL will start.
-4. Run example client application with `./start_client.sh` (It should print "zero" in the end)
+3. Run example client application with `:test` (It should print "zero" in the end)
-5. You can see the logs with `./printlogs.sh`
-6. Stop the YARN Application with `./stop.sh` (Kill)
+4. Stop the YARN Application with `:kill` (Kills for now)
+5. (WIP) Viewing logs to be configured.

-You can look at the example client source code in `src/ch/epfl/tkvs/userclient/UserClient.java`
+You can look at the example client source code in `test/ch/epfl/tkvs/userclient/UserClient.java`